 Joshua and Rebecca married with no debt.
 They did not discuss budgeting, spending, or decision making.
 Indeed, they both assumed all would be well because they started debt free.
 They agreed Joshua would "control" the family finances.
 However, they did not handle decisions jointly and did not review finances together.
 Sadly, Joshua made bad choices and the couple ended up over $75,000 in credit card debt.
 They are still dealing with this debt, and fight constantly about money, though their issue isn't money.

 Simon and Yvette entered their marriage with $40,000 of Simon's student loans.
-They agreed an approach to handle the family finances by budgeting, a pre-spending review process, and regular family council meetings.
+They agreed an approach to handle the family finances by budgeting, a pre-spending review process, and regular Family Council meetings.
 They believe they must save before buying, pay credit card balances fully each month, and avoid consumer debt.
 In 18 months they were debt free and saving to buy a home.
 Money has never been an issue in their marriage, though they have had to delay getting items most couples their age have.

 Newlyweds, it's not your financial condition at the start of marriage that will decide your financial future.
 By God's grace, it's your ABCs (attitude, behaviour, and choices) during marriage that will be paramount.
 These three cases and several others I have dealt with confirm this fact.
 It's important newlyweds allow the Lord to guide all decisions.
 Meanwhile, engaged couples, try to understand the following issues before you marry:

+The challenge couples have is to undersatnd they can start a debt free lifestyle now.
+Merely decide today to live within their means and not add to debt.
+Thus, use the affordabilty index before spending.
 Usually, when one party decides to wait to repay debt before getting married, something else is driving that decision.
 My experience is once the couple discusses this alone or with a counsellor, issues become clearer and they allow the Lord to help them decide when to marry.
 It's been a great joy to see God work in these couples' lives.

 If you are in the waiting zone to become newlyweds, surrender your decisions to the Lord and watch Him work.